MagicD3VIL/RadioPlayer/README.md

-#MagicD3VIL's Radio Player
+# MagicD3VIL's Radio Player
-A fully responsive one page online radio player.
+A fully responsive HTML5 online radio player using jQuery.

 **The project features 2 main files:**
 1. **index.html** – The fully responsive one page containing the radio player but also features like playback timer, song history, dark and light mode, and button to download the m3u file of the stream.